Laser Therapy is the use of specific wavelengths of light to treat painful and debilitating conditions.

 Benefits of MLS Laser Therapy

-Our hospital offers integrative non-invasive therapy for reduction of pain and inflammation for a variety of conditions with our therapeutic Class IV Cutting Edge cold laser.
+Our animal hospital offers integrative non-invasive therapy for reduction of pain and inflammation for a variety of conditions with our therapeutic Class IV Cutting Edge cold laser.
 Laser therapy works by using different specific wavelengths of light to stimulate regeneration, healing, and delivery of nutrients to the area where it is applied.
 This can benefit pets with:

 - Chronic arthritis